Learn how to make a sledding hill out of a sheet cakes as well as how to model sweet figures for Christmas!

 Pink Petal Dust- Rosy Cheeks (optional)

-Vodka (if making a color paint as we did for the sleds and painting hooves)
+Vodka or Everclear (if making a color paint as we did for the sleds and painting hooves)

 White/Clear Sanding Sugar-Optional

 Pearl Dust or Pearl Spray-- For adding shimmer (optional)